MuhammadMaruf11/josnplaceholder-problem-solving-by-function/README.md

 ### This is a problem solving from class component to function component

-### Check problem-image.png then check this sollution in code...
+### Check problem-image.png then check this solution in code...

 ### `npm install`